Last Updated on April 11, 2023 by Robert Mejia

 - Use a microphone pre-amp that can stream the phantom power.
 This will also increase the quality of your sound and inputs.

 - Use external power supply products.
-You can refer to your manufacture for the recommended product for your microphone.
+You can refer to your manufacturer for the recommended product for your microphone.

 Why Do Condenser Microphones Require Phantom Power?